TL;DR

 Key Questions

-How reliable is the GDELT data in measuring media coverage?
+How reliable is the GDELT data on media mentions?

 Source: gdelt